Percy Lane Oliver: Career

 Oliver was one of the founding members of the Camberwell Red Cross division, and in 1910 was named its honorary secretary.
 During the First World War, the organisation helped rescue explosion victims.
 Oliver and Ethel also aided in rehoming war refugees, and in 1918, the couple were appointed to the Order of the British Empire.

 While Oliver had recognised the need for an organised network of blood donors as early as 1920, the beginnings of his transfusion service are generally dated to 1921.
-In October of that year, the Red Cross received a call from King's College Hospital for an emergency blood transfusion.
+In October of that year, the Red Cross received a call from King's College Hospital in nearby Denmark Hill for an emergency blood transfusion.
 Oliver, along with three of his colleagues, volunteered to donate blood; one person's blood type was compatible with the patient's, and the transfusion was successful.
 This inspired Oliver to establish a panel of individuals with known blood types who were available to donate upon request.
 The panel, which initially consisted of 20 of Oliver's colleagues and operated out of his home, grew to encompass 450 donors by 1926.
 As demand for blood increased, many London Rover Scouts were enlisted as donors.

 Internal struggles led Oliver to resign from his position with the Camberwell Red Cross at the end of 1925.
 The Camberwell transfusion service—which had previously been operating unofficially—was incorporated as the British Red Cross Blood Transfusion Service in 1926.
 Geoffrey Keynes was appointed as the organisation's medical advisor.
 The transfusion service continued to operate out of Oliver's home; in 1928 its demands led the family to move to a larger property at 5 Colyton Road, Peckham Rye, London.